 This insight enabled Mobile Jazz to offer bespoke expertise.
 Fran’s team didn’t just produce great functionality; they developed a strategy to utilize the new technology going forward.
 One particularly cool example was the addition of Intercom within the platform, which was suggested by Mobile Jazz and has become a key part of socialPALS’ offering.

-Bastian says: “The collaboration allowed us to continue focussing on our customer acquisition and research on customer needs, while Mobile Jazz focused on designing and building adequate solutions.
+Bastian says: “The collaboration allowed us to continue focusing on our customer acquisition and research our customers’ needs, while Mobile Jazz focused on designing and building adequate solutions.